-David Chelsea is watching: The Scarecrow (Broadway Theater Archive)
+David Chelsea is watching: The Room

-Late last year I did a blog post about the series of End Strips I’ve been posting lately on my Patreon page.
-These are reviews of material I’ve taken out of the library.
-These are drawn on another type of random scrap paper- call slips, those little white strips of paper stuck into material on the hold shelf to identify which library member it is being held for.
+I blogged some months ago about the series of “Call Slip Comics” I have been posting to my Patreon page.
+These are reviews of material I’ve checked out of the library- DVDs, books and audio books- drawn on call slips, those little white strips of paper stuck into items on the hold shelf to identify which library member it is being held for.
 For years, those slips have come in handy as bookmarks, but once a book was finished my habit was to throw them away- until now!

 David Chelsea is reading:In the Great Green Room: The Brilliant and Bold Life of Margaret Wise Brown